Novel Coronavirus COVID-19 Information and Resources

 Services being offered by appointment only include:

 - Effective March 31, 2020 the Diagnostic Imaging Department will only be doing out-patient X-Rays by appointment Monday – Friday, between the hours of 9:00 am and 11:00 am.
 Family Doctors or Nurse Practitioners will fax requisitions to the Diagnostic Imaging Department, who will then call patients to schedule an appointment.

-- Effective April 6, 2020 the Laboratory will only be completing blood tests by appointment on Mondays and Tuesdays, between the hours of 7:30 am and 11:00 am.
+- The Laboratory will only be completing blood tests by appointment Monday to Friday, between the hours of 7:30 am and 11:30 am.
 To book your next blood work appointment at the Deep River and District Hospital, please call 613-584-3333 ext.
-7850.
+7850

 Emergency Department remains open for emergency care.